mrkeville/rural-solar-viability/README.md

 ### Scripts and Files

 1. Run solar_projects_county.py
-    - Imports and cleans Statewide_Solar_Projects__Beginning_2000.csv, preparing it for use in the mapping stage of the repository
+    - Inputs:
+        - Statewide_Solar_Projects__Beginning_2000.csv
+        - st36_ny_cou.txt
+        - cb_2021_us_county_500k.zip
-    - Returns numbers on the number of solar projects:
+    - Returns numbers on the number of solar projects in New York State
-        - In New York State, by county
-        - In Schenectady County, by town and by year
-    - Removes all variables except
-        - County
-        - Project ID
-        - Interconnection Date
-        - Number of Projects
     - Generates a clean version of the original data, solar.csv
+    - Imports NYS county FIPS codes and joins onto solar.csv for mapping
+    - Generates a geopackage with solar projects and county variables

 2. Open groundwater_solar_mapping.qgz
     - Generates the .PNG map outputs using the Census, water well, and solar project data